There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) meaningfully and confidently co-interpret geological and geophysical data; (2) draw defensible links between observations at different scales, showing an understanding of the tectonic processes involved; and (3) concisely and clearly articulate these interpretations in a tectonic synthesis; and (4) show an understanding of socio-economic value of tectonics research.
+- Students are able to (1) meaningfully and confidently use a range of geological and geophysical approaches; (2) draw defensible links between observations at different length and time scales, showing an understanding of the tectonic processes involved; (3) concisely and clearly articulate this knowledge in a tectonic synthesis; and (4) show an understanding of socio-economic value of tectonics research.

-- Indicative assessments in this unit are as follows: (1) a short report; (2) a short presentation; and (3) a unit portfolio.
+- Indicative assessments in this unit are as follows: (1) written document; (2) oral presentation; and (3) unit portfolio.
 Further information is available in the unit outline.

 - Unit Coordinator(s)